danth/pathfinder.vim/README.md

 An experimental Vim plugin based on [this Reddit post][reddit].

-Taking a cursor start position and an end position, it uses Dijkstra's algorithm to find most efficient combination of motions to move between them.
+Taking a cursor start position and an end position, it uses Dijkstra's algorithm to find the most optimal combination of motions to move between them.
 This can be used to discover new ways of doing things, which is especially helpful for beginners who are not familiar with the options available.

 There is also a possibility of extending the script in the future to work with other types of edits, such as operators, macros, marks and so on.